YunoHost-Apps/jellyfin_ynh/doc/ADMIN.md

   Choose one of the folders in `/home/yunohost.multimedia/share` upon configuration of your libraries.

-* Starting version 10.7.5~ynh2, you can ask for the discovery ports (1900 and 7359) to be opened.

-  They ease the setting up of your media center between clients and server.
-  * If you are upgrading to this version and above, set `discovery: '1'` in `/etc/yunohost/apps/jellyfin/settings.yml` if you want the upgrade to open them for you.
+* __APP__ has its discovery ports (1900 and 7359) closed by default.
+These are used to offer automatic discovery of your Jellyfin instance to any compatible client connected on the same network (your local network).
+To take advantage of this feature, you *can* open ports 1900 and 7359 **UDP** if your server is hosted at home, on your local network (in other words, not a VPS).